jvde-github/AIS-catcher/README.md

 To get a sense of the performance of the different models, I have run a simple test in two different setups whereby ```AIS-catcher``` ran the main two models in parallel for 3 minutes and we counted the number of detected messages.

-Location: he Hague residential area with RTL-SDR v3 dongle and Shakespeare antenna with quite some (perhaps fair to say a lot of) blockage from surrounding buildings and antenna placed within a window, we have the following message count for various models and sample rates (over 3 minute run):
+Location: The Hague residential area with RTL-SDR v3 dongle and Shakespeare antenna with quite some (perhaps fair to say a lot of) blockage from surrounding buildings and antenna placed within a window, we have the following message count for various models and sample rates (over 3 minute run):
  | Model | Settings | Run 1 | Run 2 | Run 3 |
  | :--- | :--- | :---: | :---: | :---: |
  | AIS-catcher v0.07 Default @ 1536K  |  | 153 | 131 | 152 |